 Reports about online shopping issues aren’t new for the FTC.
 In fact, the number of those reports has grown every year since 2015.
 In 2019, people filed more than 86,000 reports about online shopping issues, including reports about orders that never arrived.
 People have reported losing a total of almost $420 million dollars related to online shopping issues since 2015.

 - Check out a seller before you buy.
 Type the website or company name into a search engine with words like “scam,” “complaint,” or “review.”

 - Pay by credit card.
 If you’re charged for an order you never got, contact your credit card company and dispute the charge.

 - Keep copies of the product description, price, receipt, and emails between you and the seller, including messages about shipping delays.

-If you see a scam, or want to report a problem about online shopping, please tell the FTC at FTC.gov/Complaint.
+If you see a scam, or want to report a problem about online shopping, please tell the FTC.